pavanraj30/Data-Science-Projects/README.md

 This repository contains various Data Science projects, including an **NBA Player Stats Explorer** app built using Python and the Streamlit framework.
 Below is an explanation of the NBA Player Stats Explorer app, which scrapes and analyzes NBA player statistics from Basketball Reference.

+## Simple Stock Price App

+This is a **Simple Stock Price App** built using Python and Streamlit.
+The app fetches historical stock data for Google (Alphabet Inc.) using the `yfinance` library and displays the **closing price** and **trading volume** over time.

+### Features

+- **Stock Data Fetching**: The app uses the `yfinance` library to retrieve historical stock data for Google (GOOGL).
+- **Date Range**: The app fetches stock data from May 31, 2010, to May 31, 2020.
+- **Line Charts**: The app displays interactive line charts showing:
+  - **Closing Price**: A time series of Google’s closing stock price.
+  - **Volume**: A time series of the trading volume for the stock.

+### Future Improvements

+- Add options for users to select different stocks.
+- Allow customization of the date range for the stock data.
+- Add additional financial metrics like moving averages or stock performance comparisons.

 ## NBA Player Stats Explorer App

 This project is a simple **NBA Player Stats Explorer** built using Python and the Streamlit web app framework.
 The app allows users to explore NBA player statistics for a given year by scraping data from [Basketball Reference](https://www.basketball-reference.com).